 Cover the buns with a kitchen towel and let them sit for 20 minutes on the counter.
 (Not the oven!)
 They should rise a bit.

 After 20 minutes, place the skillet back into the oven for 30-40 minutes.
 I placed a loose tent of foil on the buns for the first 15 minutes.

-Once they are done baking, remove from the oven and allow to sit for 10 minutes.
+Once they are done baking, remove them from the oven and allow them to sit for 10 minutes.

 Place a large serving platter on top and quickly flip the platter and skillet over so that the buns are now right-side-up on the platter.
 Lift up the hot skillet and be sure to let all of the sugared bits and pieces fall onto the buns!

 I happen to have a large round serving platter that worked perfectly for these sticky buns.
 It is 16-inches in diameter which meant that glorious sweet pecan sauce could spill down over the rolls and not make a big mess!

 Can you use a 9×13 dish for this recipe?

 You can.
 Although I have not tested it (I love my skillet!) it will work.
 I would still use the foil-lined baking sheet underneath the 9×13 dish just in case there is spillage.